pascal-winter/website/index.md

 ### Basic routines for daily actuarial practice

-When first introduced to Pandas, Numpy and other scientific packages for "non-IT experts" - it immediately looked to like it had a huge potential for daily actuarial practice:
+When first introduced to Pandas, Numpy and other scientific packages for "non-IT experts" - it immediately looked like it had a huge potential for daily actuarial practice:
 * Data wrangling capabilities
 * Replicability
 * Robustness